Top image: Photography by Andreia Lemos

 Having arrived in London from Wellington, New Zealand in late 2014, Shaun Blackwell and Clare McNamara soon met drummer Niall Kavanagh and began creating music under the name Night Shades.

 A year later the trio released their debut two-track cassette, London Falling / Morticia.
-Recorded and engineered between an empty bar and their bedrooms, the release showcased a raw energy the band had been honing, while London Falling tells the experience of being drugged and waking up in hospital after being hit by a car (a real story, no less), Morticia is a homage to Anjelica Huston’s role as goth queen Morticia Addams.
+Recorded and engineered between an empty bar and their bedrooms, the release showcased a raw energy the band had been honing, while London Falling tells the experience of being drugged and waking up in hospital after being hit by a car (a real story, no less) and Morticia pays homage to Anjelica Huston’s role as goth queen Morticia Adams.

 Since then, the band have split their time between opening for the likes of The Gories, Yak, LA Witch, Skinny Girl Diet and Dan Sartain, and writing and recording their new EP, Evil Dreams.
 Now wrapped, spun into cassette form and premiering here, the EP is a full-blooded garage-surf romp that is ready to be let off its cassette tape leash at a special Halloween release show at Dalston’s Shacklewell Arms on 27th October.